Why is patient engagement so important?

 There is resistance from patients who are unwilling to learn more about their health and provide that information to physicians, whether it be due to mistrust of healthcare providers or general apathy.

-Some providers prefer to stick to the traditional model of care, are reluctant to change the way they treat and interact with their patients, or don’t feel that they have the technology and time to change how they communicate with their patients.
+Some providers prefer to stick to the traditional model of care, and are reluctant to change the way they treat and interact with their patients, or don’t feel that they have the technology and time to change how they communicate with their patients.

 Once the provider identifies the challenges she or he face, they can develop a solution.